PowerShell/PowerShell/docs/installation/windows.md

 # Instructions to Create a Remoting Endpoint

-Beginning with 6.0.0-alpha.9, the PowerShell package for Windows includes a WinRM plugin (pwrshplugin.dll) and an installation script (Install-PowerShellRemoting.ps1).
+Beginning with 6.0.0-alpha.9, the PowerShell package for Windows includes a WinRM plug-in (pwrshplugin.dll) and an installation script (Install-PowerShellRemoting.ps1).
 These files enable PowerShell to accept incoming PowerShell remote connections when its endpoint is specified.

 ## Motivation